hyperknot/openfreemap/README.md

 Smaller tasks:

-- Cloudflare worker for indexing the public buckets, instead of generating index.txt files.
+- Cloudflare worker for indexing the public buckets, instead of generating index files.
 - Some of the POI icons are missing in the styles.

 Bigger tasks:

 - Split the styles to building blocks.
 For example, there should be a POI block, a label block, a road-style related block.
-- Implement automatic updates for tile gen, uploading, testing and setting versions.
+- Implement automatic updates for tile gen, uploading, testing and setting versions. (work-in-progress as of today)

 Tasks outside the scope of this project: